Dimilian92/golang-united-school-homework-1/README.md

 # Introduction task

-The purpose of this task is to figure out how to use basic tooling of the Golang as well as check your IDE setup.
+The purpose of this task is to figure out how to use basic tololing of the Golang as well as check your IDE setup.

 Task:
 * Initialize project with Go modules